 The Centre invites and sponsors distinguished scholars annually on a short-term basis to deliver lectures, conduct collaborative research and exchange scholarly ideas with faculty members and students in Singapore.
 Visiting scholars will have full access to the Centre’s and the University library’s whole range of resources.
 They will also participate in seminars organised by research groups within the University and have their research findings published by the Centre.

 Located at level 5 of the newly constructed Asian Studies Building (AS8), the Centre plays a pivotal role in facilitating interactions amongst the various East Asian, South Asian, and Southeast Asian departments at NUS.
 The Asia Research Institute is also located right above the Centre at level 7.
-Situated next to the University Central Library, our Chinese Library housed over 500,000 copies of Chinese books and 3000 journals titles, making it the largest of its kind outside China, Hong Kong, and Taiwan.
+Situated next to the University Central Library, our Chinese Library houses over 500,000 copies of Chinese books and 3000 journal titles, making it the largest of its kind outside China, Hong Kong, and Taiwan.
 Its Southeast Asian collection is also the best in Southeast Asia.